Listen to this article:

 When Jensen Huang unveiled Project DIGITS at CES 2025, now officially the DGX Spark, NVIDIA promised to “put a Grace Blackwell supercomputer on every desk.”
 The marketing materials are impressive: 128GB of unified memory, the company’s latest Blackwell GPU architecture, and up to one petaflop of AI performance for $3,999.
-After a year of real-world testing and independent benchmarks, we have a much clearer picture of what the DGX Spark actually delivers, and more importantly, who should care about this new category of dedicated AI hardware.
+That launch price held for a few months after hardware started shipping in October 2025, but NVIDIA quietly raised the MSRP to $4,699 in late February 2026, an 18% hike the company blamed on the global memory shortage that has been tightening pricing across the PC industry.
+No hardware changed.
+The sticker just got $700 heavier.

-The honest answer isn’t simple, and understanding why requires looking beyond the spec sheet.
-For certain specific workloads, the DGX Spark offers capabilities you genuinely can’t get elsewhere at this price point.
-For others, a $1,500 multi-GPU setup or a $2,100 AMD alternative will significantly outperform it.
+That matters because the DGX Spark’s value proposition always hinged on a narrow price-to-capability window, and the window has narrowed.
+For certain specific workloads, the Spark still offers capabilities you genuinely can’t get elsewhere at this price point, but for many local-AI use cases, a $1,500 multi-GPU setup or a Strix Halo mini PC starting at $2,199 will match or beat it on the metrics that matter.
+NotebookCheck framed it bluntly in its post-review headline: a “$4,000 AI supercomputer challenged by $2,199 mini PC with better real-time performance”.
+With NVIDIA’s new MSRP, that headline reads more like “$4,700 vs $2,199.”
 And for many users experimenting with local LLMs, a high-end mini PC like the Minisforum AI X1 Pro or GEEKOM A9 Max can handle 13B-70B models at a fraction of the cost.
+Before spending anything, it is worth asking whether local hardware makes sense at all when hosted services will serve the same open models at no charge.
 Understanding which category your needs fall into requires digging past the marketing into the benchmark data, and that data tells a surprising story about what actually matters for local AI work.

 The Bandwidth Bottleneck Nobody Talks About